Keksuccino/docs_fancymenu/docs/video.md

 This also means that you should NOT add videos to the game loading screen via **Drippy Loading Screen**, since it will not work in most cases.

-You should use short, simple AFMA/FMA files in loading screens instead, since users don't notice them getting reloaded in most cases when the animation is simple and short enough.
+Use short, simple [AFMA/FMA animations](./fma) in loading screens instead.

 ## Troubleshooting